Why do I need to license anything?

 Here's an example:

 Mechanical licenses are used for cases where a person wishes to record their version of a song.
 This does not give the rights to a sound recording, only the right to record the song.
 An example of a case where a mechanical license was used is the show Glee.
 They recorded original versions of songs for the show and not recordings of others singing it.
 Therefore, they needed mechanical licenses to legally do this.
 The Harry Fox Agency is the most common place where a mechanical license can be obtained, though some music publishers handle this process as well.
+Due to the Music Modernization Act of 2018, the U.S. Copyright Office established the Mechanical Licensing Collective, which handles blanket mechanical licenses for online streaming and download services as well.

 In order to perform in a public venue, you have to get a license from the copyright owner to do so.
 This includes any public performance, whether it's at a mall or restaurant or on stage.
 You can often get public performance licenses from different Performance Rights Organizations, also known as PROs.
 The most common of these are ASCAP, BMI, and SESAC.
 They are also the ones who handle the collection and distribution of royalties (see above).